 The Angle Sensor maybe used to provide feedback on elbow extension (such as for reaching) and flexion.

 When the patient’s joint angle is between the upper and lower limit values as set on the dials at the side of the control unit, the patient will hear no sound.
 If the joint angle is outside these two limits then the patient will receive audio feedback via a speaker or headphone.
 The sound changes and increases in pitch the further away the patient gets from the target range.

 Real time feedback is also provided by 10 coloured LED display.

-Knee joint angle feedback
+Hip and knee joint angle feedback

 The Essential Angle Sensor can provide immediate feedback on knee hyperextension, another common problem encountered post acquired brain injury or orthopaedic surgery.

 DATAQ hardware and software have been pre-configured to accept, record and save data from the nCounters Essential Angle Sensor.

 The DATAQ will display the data in real time so that the therapist and patient can monitor seated weight shift.
 The data will provide actionable information to optimize or improve clinical and research outcomes